Free back-to-school vaccine clinics for families without access

 Placer County Public Health is offering free back-to-school immunization clinics for children without access to vaccines.

-Children who are uninsured or have Medi-Cal can attend clinics in August and September by appointment.
-Parents or guardians can call 530-886-1883 to schedule an appointment, and must attend the clinic with their child and provide the child’s immunization records or a school letter.
+Children who are uninsured or have Medi-Cal can attend clinics in July, August and September by appointment.
+Clinics are available in Auburn and Roseville.
+Parents or guardians can call 530-886-1883 or email [email protected] to schedule an appointment, and must attend the clinic with their child and provide the child’s immunization records or a school letter.

 Placer County’s Public Health division is offering the free immunizations through the Vaccines for Children Program.
 Vaccinations avoid or greatly reduce the chance of children becoming seriously ill from several diseases, including meningitis, mumps, measles, rubella and whooping cough.